 Learn from the past, prepare for the future

 I am not sure we have experienced this impact on mental health from technology before.
-Perhaps, Meta and Facebook are aware of the adverse effects the Metaverse can have on mental health and are working on protecting the users.
+Perhaps, Meta is aware of the adverse effects the Metaverse can have on mental health and are working on protecting the users.
 However, we should also learn from our past and realize that we are our own best advocates.

 What are your thoughts?
 Can you think of any other scenarios?
 I’d love to have a larger conversation about the Metaverse and protecting our mental health.
 If you are interested, reach out!